-Please note: if the Deakin University option is not available please email email@example.com
+If the Deakin University option is not available, please email email@example.com

-The short video below goes through the steps of accepting an invitation to join a review as a co-reviewer.
+Watch the short video below (0:27) which goes through the steps of accepting an invitation to join a review as a co-reviewer.

-TIP: If more than one person is setting the criteria for inclusion / exclusion ensure the screen is refreshed before adding any new criteria and then selecting the Save button.
-To prevent any problems you may want to select one person to assign the criteria.
+If more than one person is setting the criteria for inclusion / exclusion ensure the screen is refreshed before adding any new criteria and then selecting the Save button.
+To prevent any problems, you may want to select one person to assign the criteria.